 When to go

-Segovia receives visitors all year round, but on weekends the city is much more crowded with visitors coming from Madrid to eat cochinillo (suckling pig) or to walk along the aqueduct.
+Segovia receives visitors all year round, but on weekends the city is much more crowded with visitors coming from Madrid to eat suckling pig or stroll along the aqueduct.
 If you can make your trip to Segovia during the week you will find the city much emptier of people and you will enjoy your visit with more tranquility.

 Recommended duration of the visit

 One day is enough both to visit the key points of Segovia and to stroll through its streets and enjoy an aperitif on any terrace.
-But don't forget to leave Madrid early to make the most of the day; keep in mind that in winter it gets dark earlier so your visit will be shorter.
+Of course: do not forget to leave Madrid early to make the most of the day; keep in mind that in winter it gets dark earlier so your sightseeing tour will be shorter.

-In Segovia, the temperature is lower than in Madrid.
-In the middle of summer you may not notice it much since the aqueduct area has little shade and the heat can be equally suffocating, but you will see the difference when strolling through the streets of the center.
-In winter, keep in mind that you will need to wrap up warm in Segovia than in Madrid.
+In Segovia the temperature is lower than in Madrid.
+In the middle of summer you may not notice much since the aqueduct area has little shade and the heat can be equally suffocating, but you will see the difference when strolling through the streets of the center.
+In winter, keep in mind that you will need to wrap up warmer in Segovia than in Madrid.

 Although suckling pig is the star dish, you can also enjoy other delicacies in Segovia's restaurants.
-Judiones de la Granja (white bean stew), roast lamb, Segovian trout, or Segovian punch are some of the dishes you should not miss.
+Judiones de la granja, roast suckling lamb, Segovian trout or Segovian punch are some of the dishes you should not miss.

 What to bring to Segovia

 Segovia is not the only city near Madrid that you can visit in one day.
-Another of the most outstanding, located at the opposite extreme to Segovia, is Toledo.
+Another of the most outstanding, located at the opposite end of Segovia, is Toledo.
 In Toledo you will also find medieval buildings, a historic center that, although with significant slopes, is worth visiting and an impressive cathedral that is also among the most outstanding in Spain.
-If you want to know more about excursions to Toledo you can check out this article: Toledo Day Trips from Madrid.
+If you want to know more about excursions to Toledo you can visit this article: Toledo Day Trips from Madrid.

-If you prefer to make the most of Madrid, I recommend that you start your trip with an organized tour that will give you the context of the history, neighborhoods, and the most important anecdotes of the capital of Spain.
+If you prefer to make the most of Madrid, I recommend that you start your trip with an organized tour that will put you in context of the history, the neighborhoods and the most important anecdotes of the capital of Spain.
 You have in this article on Madrid Tours all the information to organize your guided tour.

-Finally, museum lovers are in luck, because in Madrid are some of the most important museums in Europe.
-My personal recommendation, El Prado (of course) and Reina Sofia.
-You can organize your visit following my practical guides about both museums: Prado Tickets and Museo Reina Sofia Tickets.
+Finally, museum lovers are in luck, as Madrid is home to some of the most important museums in Europe.
+My personal recommendation, El Prado (of course) and the Reina Sofia.
+You can organize your visit following my practical guides on both museums: Madrid Prado Tickets and Museum Madrid Reina Sofia Tickets.

 Frequently asked questions

-Situated almost 69 km (43 mi) northwest of Madrid, Segovia, the journey by car or bus usually takes between 1 - 2 hrs, while by train it's a cool 30 mins.
+Located about 69 km northwest of Madrid, the trip by car or bus to Segovia usually takes between 1 - 2 hours, while by train it takes about 30 minutes.

-What souvenirs can I take back from Segovia?
+What souvenirs can I take home from Segovia?

-Most people grab themselves a miniature replica of the Aquaduct, however for the foodies there is also the cake known as "Ponche Segoviano" and if you've tried the city's star dish Cochinillo (Roast suckling pig), you might even want to bring back a little pig decoration.
+Most people take a miniature replica of the Aqueduct, however, for foodies, there is a typical cake known as "Ponche Segoviano" and if you've tried the city's signature dish, Cochinillo, you may even want to bring back a small decorative pig.